Opposition day: In other countries

 In Canada there are twenty-two opposition days per parliamentary session.
 The days are divided among opposition parties with the Official Opposition allotted the most.
 Canadian opposition parties are allocated days, which are also called "allotted" or "supply" days, in proportion to their membership in the House.

 There are no opposition days in Australian jurisdictions.
 In India, the Parliament does not have an opposition day, but one day every week (Friday) during a session is devoted to private members' bills and resolutions.

+In France

+In France, one day per month is used in both houses of the French Parliament by a parliamentary group to present bills.
+This day is known as a niche parlementaire in French; the days are used on a rotating basis between groups.
+This has existed since the 2008 constitutional reform.